SrFDeMilleGroup/minimumWorkingExampleMOTSimulator/README.md

   - 'Push': Same as 'Slower' except the laser propagates along +z direction.
 - `polSign::Vector{Int64}`: If `polType` is 3D or 2DSS, -1/+1 determines sigma-/+ polarization for lasers, otherwise this settings is unused.
 - `sidebandFreqs::Vector{Float64}`: In unit of $\Gamma$, modulation frequencies of EO modulators.
-- `sidebandAmps::Vector{Float64}`: Radian, modulation depth of EO modulators.
+- `sidebandAmps::Vector{Float64}`: Radian, modulation depths of EO modulators.
 - `whichTransition::Vector{String}`: The transition this laser addresses.
 Valid options are 'XA', 'XB' and 'XARepump'.
 - `beamWaistInMM::Float64`: mm, laser beam waist.
 Used to simulate the effects of the finite size of 3D MOT laser beams.
 This is only used if `polType` is '3D', otherwise the laser beams are assumed infinitely large.